Heat stroke may be cause of deaths in hiker family that stumped investigators

 Married couple John Gerrish and Ellen Chung were found dead along with their one-year-old daughter Muji and their pet dog near an area known as Devil’s Gulch, in the Southfork of the Merced River, on 17 August.

-Initially, the trial was closed to the public and authorities treated it as a potential hazmat situation, believing there may be something toxic in the area could have been responsible for the deaths.
+Initially, the trail was closed to the public and authorities treated it as a potential hazmat situation, believing there may be something toxic in the area could have been responsible for the deaths.

 Following numerous tests, investigators have ruled out “gun or other types of weapons, lightning strike, carbon monoxide, carbon dioxide, cyanide exposure, illegal drugs or alcohol, or suicide” as the causes of death.

-However toxic algae bloom in the nearby water has not been ruled out as yet, with police working alongside toxicologists to determine whether such poisoning could have taken place, according to ABC30.
+However toxic algal bloom in the nearby water has not been ruled out as yet, with police working alongside toxicologists to determine whether such poisoning could have taken place, according to ABC30.

 Heat stroke is also a cause that has not yet been ruled out by detectives – temperatures in Mariposa when the family went hiking were around 107 to 109 degrees.